nvdaaddons/DevGuide/readme.md

 To create an add-on for NVDA, please make sure the following system requirements are met:

 * A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
+Download NVDA from NV access page at http://www.nvaccess.org.
-* Python 2.7 series, version 2.7.6 32-bit for Windows: http://www.python.org/download/releases/2.7.6/
+* Python 2.7 series, version 2.7.6 32-bit for Windows: <http://www.python.org/download/releases/2.7.6/>
-* SCons 2, version 2.3.0 for generating add-on packages: http://www.scons.org/
+* SCons 2, version 2.3.0 for generating add-on packages: <http://www.scons.org/>
-* Markdown 2.0.1 or later for generating add-on documentation: https://pypi.python.org/pypi/Markdown/2.0.1
+* Markdown 2.0.1 or later for generating add-on documentation: <https://pypi.python.org/pypi/Markdown/2.0.1>
 * GNU Gettext package for Windows for message localization support.
-The build can be found at: http://gnuwin32.sourceforge.net/downlinks/gettext.php
+The build can be found at: <http://gnuwin32.sourceforge.net/downlinks/gettext.php>
+ * Once downloaded, copy both exe files to your add-on development folder.
 * Git 1.7.9 or later if you wish to upload the add-on to a repository such as Bitbucket (optional, see below).
 You can use various Git clients, such as Git Bash, Cygwin's Git, Tortoise Git and so forth.
 * The NVDA Community Add-on template for ease of add-on file and folder packaging and management (optional; [click here][3] to download the add-on template).
 * Additional Python modules or dependencies for your add-on.